yusefmosiah/Choir.chat/docs/levels/level3.md

 1. Implement the Chorus Cycle using LangGraph's StateGraph
 2. Create a multi-model workflow where different models handle different steps
-3. Add agentic capabilities with tools and dynamic routing
+3. Add agentic capabilities with integrated tools (Qdrant vector database and web search)
 4. Improve observability and debugging
 5. Enable dynamic chain modification
+6. Provide a unified streaming API endpoint for the entire cycle

-## Revised Implementation Approach
+## Revised Chorus Cycle Flow

-Our implementation approach will be highly iterative, focusing on validating each component individually before composition:

-1. **Environment Setup**: First, add dependencies and configure API keys for all providers
-2. **Individual Model Testing**: Test each model in isolation before integration
-3. **Basic LangGraph**: Start with a simple single-node graph before building complexity
-4. **Incremental Integration**: Add components one at a time with thorough testing
-5. **Feature Tracking**: Use a checklist approach to track progress empirically
+The new Chorus Cycle will be enhanced with integrated tools:

+1. **Action**: Initial LLM response to user input (vanilla LLM call)
+2. **Experience (Vector)**: Retrieve relevant information from vector database
+3. **Experience (Web)**: Retrieve recent information from web search
+4. **Intention**: Reflective analysis on prompt, action, and experiences
+5. **Observation**: Optional storage of important insights to vector database
+6. **Understanding**: Decision to continue or loop back to action
+7. **Yield**: Final synthesized response

+Each step can be handled by a different model provider, with proper context preservation between transitions.

 ## Implementation Checklist

-### Phase 0: Environment Setup and Dependency Testing
+### Phase 0: Environment Setup ✅

 - [x] Add LangGraph and related dependencies to requirements.txt
   ```